 Open Access (OA)

-Open Access (OA) is defined as the free, immediate, and online availability of research articles and other scholarly or creative publications that have the rights to be fully and freely used in a digital, online environment (SPARC, n.d.).
-The open and unhindered availability of information will promote further research, encourage new creations, and improve lives.
+Open Access (OA) is defined as the free, immediate, and online availability of research publications (e.g., books, article) or other research outputs (e.g., data).
+Supporters of OA state the open and unhindered availability of information will promote further research, encourage new creations, and improve lives.

 Why OA?
 According to open-access organization SPARC and its affiliates, the OA movement is a response to the discrepancy between how information is used, its availability, and its means of being distributed.